samuelfahrngruber/barista/libs/barista-components/table/README.md

 <ba-live-example name="DtExampleTableShowMore" fullwidth></ba-live-example>

+## Selectable table rows

+The 'DtCheckboxColumn' can be used the select rows of a table.
+The 'DtTableDataSource' provides default selection handling out of the box.
+To set the selection handling you will have to connect the 'dtSelection' instance to the 'DtTableDataSource'.

+<ba-live-example name="DtExampleTableSelection" fullWidth></ba-live-example>

 ## Sorting, paging and filtering out of the box with DtTableDataSource

 Merging the streams for sorting, filtering and pagination can get quite tricky.